MKLab-ITI/pygrank/docs/generated/measures.md

  * *graph:* Optional.
 The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.
  * *preprocessor:* Optional.
 Method to extract a scipy sparse matrix from a networkx graph.
 If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor, setting no normalization.
- * *graph:* Optional.
-The graph on which to calculate the measure.
-If None (default) it is automatically extracted from graph signals passed for evaluation.

 <b class="parameters">Example</b>
 ```python